 Whether you want to download project progress reports to share with decision-makers, produce detailed reports to illustrate your history of engagement with one or all your stakeholders, or drill down into everything related to a specific issue, you can build these complete reports in minutes.

-As these projects are often time-sensitive, teams need to work together quickly and efficiently, which can be hard with spreadsheets.
+As these projects are often time-sensitive, teams must work together quickly and efficiently, which can be hard with spreadsheets.

 3 ways spreadsheets make team collaboration challenging

-- Without a clear audit trail in spreadsheets, it’s hard to understand who on your team has added information or made changes, so you don’t know who to ask if you have questions or how to find out if information is properly updated without wasting extra time investigating.
+- Without a clear audit trail in spreadsheets, it's hard to understand who on your team has added information or made changes.
+You don't know who to ask if you have questions or how to find out if information is updated correctly without wasting extra time investigating.

-- If people have their own copies of spreadsheets saved on their desktops or information stored in different places, not everyone on the team will have access, which means team members are working with incomplete data and won’t be able to contribute to the project equally or effectively.
+- If people have their own copies of spreadsheets saved on their desktops or information stored in different places, not everyone on the team will have access, which means team members will be working with incomplete data and will not be able to contribute to the project equally or effectively.

-- When information is disorganized in spreadsheets, it can be difficult to collaborate on your stakeholder engagement efforts with your team.
-For example, if you're meeting with a stakeholder who has previously engaged with your team members, but you can't find these previous engagements in your spreadsheets, you won't be able to pick up where your team has left off.
-If you don't know what's already been said to that stakeholder and you say something different or don't follow up with something that was promised to them, this can change their view of your team and negatively affect your project.
+- When information is disorganized in spreadsheets, it can be not easy to collaborate on your stakeholder engagement efforts with your team.
+For example, if you're meeting with a stakeholder who has previously engaged with your team members but can't find these previous engagements in your spreadsheets, you won't be able to pick up where your team has left off.
+If you don't know what's already been said to that stakeholder and you say something different or don't follow up with something promised to them, this can change their view of your team and negatively affect your project.

 How an SRM improves your teamwork

 Many SRMs, like Jambo, have been designed for team collaboration.
-They help you work as a team in real-time to add easy updates, check on progress, and work together to make strategic decisions to improve your stakeholder relationships and create positive project outcomes.
+They help you work as a team in real time to add easy updates, check on progress, and make strategic decisions to improve your stakeholder relationships and create positive project outcomes.

-With SRMs that have an audit trail, you can understand who has made changes and when.
-This way, you're always informed about your team's activity within the data, and you know who to ask if you have questions.
+With SRMs with an audit trail, you can understand who made changes and when.
+This way, you're always informed about your team's activity within the data and know who to ask if you have questions.

-In the case of multiple team members communicating with the same stakeholders, an SRM will allow you to understand what kinds of conversations your teams are having, so you can pick up exactly where they left off.
+When multiple team members communicate with the same stakeholders, an SRM will allow you to understand what conversations your teams are having so you can pick up exactly where they left off.

-Additionally, with the task management feature we mentioned above, you can assign tasks for your teams right in an SRM like Jambo, allowing you to collaborate with your teams while keeping everyone accountable for their tasks.
+Additionally, with the task management feature mentioned above, you can assign tasks for your teams in an SRM like Jambo, allowing you to collaborate while keeping everyone accountable.

-To learn more ways an SRM can help you improve your teamwork, read our blog here!
+Please read our blog here to learn how an SRM can help you improve your teamwork→

 Is now the time to graduate from spreadsheets?